JoinColony/colonyJS/sdk/README.md

 _Learn to build with Colony!
 Get a head start on your next project!_

 Colony Starter (formerly known as "Hackathon Starter") includes a variety of starter packages that demonstrate how to use and integrate different tools with Colony.
-We want to make it as easy as possible for you to start building with Colony so we upgraded to a monorepo that includes installable starter packages with a just few simple commands.
+We want to make it as easy as possible for you to start building with Colony so we upgraded to a monorepo that includes a variety of starter packages that you can install with a just few simple commands.

 ## Get Started